KJHStraube/STEMgraph-API/doc/jsonStgMeta.md

 ### Comments

 - It's not clear if the field *first_used* really is important.
 Maybe a field *published_at* would be more meaningful.
-- At the moment (Nov 2025), the *teaches* field does not yet exist in any existing exercise.
-The first heading can be used as its value until its creation.

 ### Example